 When Dave Plant, the chef-owner of Latin Quarter café Bonjour-Hi, learned that dining rooms would be forced to close until October 28, he suspected it would end up being longer than that.
 Mid-way through November, he and the rest of Montreal’s restaurant community are still holding their breath to see whether normal operations will actually be allowed to resume on November 23.
 But even if they are, Plant says the pop-up shop selling the creations of local artists that he erected in the cafe space will remain in place until at least January.

-The pop up operates on consignment, with two-thirds of profits going directly to the thirty or so artists who’ve agreed to stock its shelves.
+The pop-up operates on consignment, with two-thirds of profits going directly to the thirty or so artists who’ve agreed to stock its shelves.
 (For contrast, most stores offer a 50/50 split, Plant says.)
-Among the goods for sale are the posters of Emma Kudlac, vintage objects from Partie Remise, the hand-thrown ceramics of Mathilda Lovell, and the colorful, graphic jewelry of Aisha Diallo and Anna Binta Diallo’s brand samarakk.
+Among the goods for sale are the posters of Emma Kudlac, vintage objects from Partie Remise, the hand-thrown ceramics of Mathilda Lovell, and the colourful, graphic jewelry of Aisha Diallo and Anna Binta Diallo’s brand samarakk.

 “When we heard that everything was going to be shut, we went into problem-solving mode.
 We have all this space, and with Christmas coming up and everything, we figured we might as well take advantage of it,” Plant says.